 - What kind of project or event would you like to take part in to help grow your faith?

 - In keeping with our theme, “Care for our Common Home – Stewards of Creation,” what type of service could your council provide to your parish community?

 - What other groups in your parish community can you identify that are living our theme?

-- What would you consider the top 3 Social Justice issues that we, the Calgary Diocesan Council should focus on?
+- What would you consider the top three Social Justice issues that the Calgary Diocesan Council should focus on?